 These Valentine’s bottle lights aren’t the only illuminated Valentine’s decorations I have made.
 Check out these other festive light decorations.

-String art neon heart sign: Another very affordable Valentine’s decoration to brighten up the mantle.
+String art neon heart sign: Another very affordable Valentine’s decoration to brighten the mantle.

-How about this fun heart string lights.
-These are made with sharpies and shrink plastic.
-A fun Valentine’s craft for the kids.
+How about these fun heart string lights?
+These are made with sharpies and shrink plastic—a fun Valentine’s craft for the kids.

 These Valentine bottle lights featured under B in my A to Z of clever upcycling ideas.